State of Our Streams 2022

 - Bacteria: too much fecal bacteria in a stream can indicate sanitary sewer spills, private sewer spills, leaking/failing septic systems, or possibly an abundance of abandoned dog waste.

-- Turbidity: too many small particles floating in the water of a stream from dirt and erosion affect the plants in the stream.
+- Turbidity: too many small particles of sediment floating in a stream affect the plants and animals in the stream.
+Sediment transport and buildup can also change the way water moves in a stream.

 - Nutrients: nutrient overload (too much Nitrogen and Phosphorous) causes algal blooms and can happen when leaves, yard waste, and fertilizer enter our streams through storm drains.